Federation Against Copyright Theft: 1980s

 Shortly after the founding of the company, FACT (along with sponsorship from Fuji Video Cassettes and Rank Film Laboratories) made a PIF discussing about video piracy and the causes of it.
 The PIF itself would show pictures of pirated tapes, posters for films released at the time including, E.T. the Extra-Terrestrial, Octopussy, Return of the Jedi and Gandhi, as well as pictures of filmmaking and a cinema disappearing through a transition effect to symbolise the death of the film industry.
-It then discusses the consequences of video piracy publicly released by the parliament; 2 years of prison and unlimited fines, along with a picture of a bargain of legal video tapes disappearing through another transition effect.
+It then discusses the consequences of video piracy publicly released by parliament; two years in prison and unlimited fines, along with a picture of a bargain of legal video tapes disappearing through another transition effect.
 The PIF ends with the same FACT logo shown at the beginning along with a phone number used at the time.
 This PIF would be shown in cinemas at the time as well as appearing at the end of various Palace Video rental releases.

 1990s

-During the 1990s, FACT created a 30-second to 1-minute anti-piracy warning called "Beware of Illegal Video Cassettes", reminding customers to check whether they have a genuine video and how to report questionable copies.
-They appeared on many different video cassettes by various home video companies.
-Versions for each studio depicting their respective security label (generally a hologram of the studio logo or a Disney film logo) were created, with several iterations for each as the FACT hotline number changed multiple times throughout the decade with the message "Video Piracy Is a Crime, Do Not Accept It”.
+During the 1990s and early 2000s, FACT created a 30-second to one-minute anti-piracy warning called "Beware of Illegal Video Cassettes", reminding customers to check whether or not they have a genuine VHS cassette, and how to report pirated copies; warning that poor quality illegal cassettes could detract from their viewing experience, jeopardise the production of future films, and even damage their VHS recorder.
+They would appear on many different video cassettes by various home video distributors (mostly major film studios).
+Versions for each film studio depicting their respective security label (generally either a hologram of the film studio logo, or, in Disney's case, a film logo) were created, with several iterations for each as the FACT hotline number changed multiple times throughout the decade with the message "Video Piracy Is a Crime, Do Not Accept It".
 The warning was placed at the beginning of most rental VHS tapes in the UK (as well as many retail tapes), similar to the FBI Warning found on tapes in the United States.
-CIC Video and The Walt Disney Company had a similar term, with the hologram carrying CIC logo copies.
-From late 1996, this warning was followed by a public information film featuring a man attempting to return a pirate video purchased from a market after discovering that the sound was garbled and the picture unwatchable, ending with the tagline "Pirate Videos: Daylight Robbery”.
-The "Pirate Videos: Daylight Robbery" ad was used until 2002.
-A precursor PIF, "Video Piracy: It's Not Worth It!" was released in 1995 and featured a young girl named Rebecca trying to watch a pirated VHS tape on a TV, ending with a VHS player falling down with the words on top: "VIDEO PIRACY.
+CIC Video and The Walt Disney Company had a similar term, with the hologram carrying copies of CIC's logo in the case of the former, and the hologram carrying an image of Mickey Mouse from the Walt Disney Home Video logo in the case of the latter.

+From late 1996, this warning would sometimes be followed by a public information film featuring a man attempting to return a pirate video purchased from a street market after discovering that the sound was garbled and the picture unwatchable, ending with the tagline "Pirate Videos: Daylight Robbery”.
+This advert was used until 2002.
+A precursor PIF, "Video Piracy: It's Not Worth It!" was released in 1995 and featured a young girl named Rebecca trying to watch a pirated VHS tape, ending with a VCR falling down with the words on top: "VIDEO PIRACY.
 It's not worth it”.